More so in the WEST. Even to the point of “creating” issues that never existed.

 The innocence, the gentle side, the less frightening male who’s harmless.

 Dressing up, feminizing and objectifying characters like Makoto allows that fantasy to play itself out.

 The famous “punch a guy in the face” cliche.
 It’s been happening for well over a decade at this point.

 Whenever Naruto or anyone says anything Sakura views as “wrong”, they’re punched in the face.
 Usually for comedic effect.

-The same thing plays out in the anime The Familiar Of Zero.
-Only to a more extreme degree.
+The same thing plays out in the

 The main character: Zero, a princess treats the male main character like an object.
 The smallest thing he does that Zero dislikes?
 She whips and beats him until the point of bleeding.